soverby-github/GitClass2017/readme.md

 4/24/2017
-This is the first line of the code.
+This should be the first line of the code.